 Some studies suggested that palm sugar had few caloric contents in comparison to sucrose and table sugar.
 It also indicated that palm sugar had similar amounts of calories as honey (2).
 However, more recent studies had different conclusions.
 It was established that palm sugar has the same number of calories you’d find in regular sugar (7).

-High-calorie foods are only beneficial if they come with other crucial nutrients.
+High-calorie foods can be beneficial if they come with other crucial nutrients.
 If that’s not the case, you should limit your intake of these foods.
 Because ultimately, if you don’t, you’ll just be eating lots of empty calories putting yourself at risk of gaining weight.

 That being said, here’s how the overall nutritional composition of palm sugar looks like per tablespoon serving (6):